 Want better grades?
 Get involved!
 It’s true: Studies show you’re more likely to earn higher grades when you’re involved.
 You’ll also have a more fulfilling college experience, build a community of peers, and develop professional networks.
 Involvement at the UA isn’t like high school extracurriculars.
 Here, you’ll explore, lead, plan, budget, create, and apply what you've learned in class.
 Our recommendation?
-Join a club, explore a leadership program, find a great research or internship opportunity, land a job, expand your horizons, and attend CALS student events!
+Join a club, explore a leadership program, find a great research or internship opportunity, land a job, expand your horizons, and attend CALES student events!

 - Agricultural and Resource Economics Club (AREC Club) - open to any student, professor, alumni, or business professional who is looking to explore the educational and professional opportunities that lie within applied economics and all other interrelated fields.